nemborkar/100DaysOfCodeLogs/Round05.md

 ## Log

+### 20210610 Day70
+Clarified.
+First I need to get a JSON response (string) with my code

+Then I'll need to json.parse(response) to convert it from string into a JS object
+Then I need to map the required keys (from the front end's requirements) to the available keys (essentially everything spewed from the giant db)

 ### 20210609 Day69 (Nice)
 The api calls are working on Postman
 Seems like I'll need to write a Python script and use Requests to make the API call, then filter from this result